 Stress: When you're in a stressful situation, your body releases the hormone adrenaline.
 That temporarily speeds up your heart rate and breathing, and raises your blood pressure.
 If you're under pressure for a long time, your heart may continue to beat faster than normal, or trigger extra beats.

 Exercise: Your heart rate rises when you work out hard.
-So you might feel palpitations before and after exercising, but not during -- that's because you won’t notice the extra heartbeats when your heart rate is up.
+So you might feel palpitations before and after exercising, but not during -- that's because you won’t notice the extra heartbeats when your adrenaline level is up.
 When you stop working out, your heart rate slows down again, but your adrenaline level stays high.
 That’s when you may feel your ticker beating extra-fast.